The use of Self-Managed Superannuation Funds (SMSF) has skyrocketed over the past decade in particular.

 In this example, where two or more unrelated SMSFs want to combine their funds and borrowing capacity, then, the URUT strategy could be the solution as it can be extended to buying and developing real estate.

-The main benefit when using an URUT is that people can work together with other unrelated parties to undertake a development that will be within the superannuation environment.
+The main benefit when using a URUT is that people can work together with other unrelated parties to undertake a development that will be within the superannuation environment.

-If the unit holder is an SMSF then income (from rent, etc.) is taxed at 15 per cent and capital gains at 10 per cent while in accumulation phase.
+If the unitholder is an SMSF then income (from rent, etc.) is taxed at 15 per cent and capital gains at 10 per cent while in the accumulation phase.

-When the SMSF moves to pension shase the tax is zero within the SMSF and zero when paid to the pension member.
+When the SMSF moves to the pension phase the tax is zero within the SMSF and zero when paid to the pension member.